kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 *Charter flight* means a flight operated under the terms of a charter contract between a direct air carrier and its customer.
 It does not include scheduled air transportation, scheduled foreign air transportation, or nonscheduled cargo air transportation, sold on an individually ticketed or individually waybilled basis.

-*Direct air carrier* means a certificated commuter or foreign air carrier, or an air taxi operator registered under part 298 of this chapter, or a Canadian charter air taxi operator registered under part 294 of this chapter, that directly engages in the operation of aircraft under a certificate, authorization, permit or exemption issued by the Department.
+*Direct air carrier* means a certificated commuter or foreign air carrier, or an air taxi operator registered under [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md|part 298 of this chapter]], or a Canadian charter air taxi operator registered under [[Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md|part 294 of this chapter]], that directly engages in the operation of aircraft under a certificate, authorization, permit or exemption issued by the Department.

 *Educational institution* means a school that is operated as such on a year-round basis and is empowered to grant academic degrees or secondary school diplomas by any government in the United States or by a foreign government.